Mahamedm/Simple-Dictionary-Chrome_Extension/README.md

 # Dictionary Extension
 A browser extension that adds a dictionary definition to the context menu when a word is selected.
-This extension currently runs on **manifest version 2**.
+This extension currently runs on **manifest version 2**, will make a version compateble with version 3 soon.

 ### Installation
 --------------------------------------